 We are frequently asked what shared activities are.
-Here is a brief description and an explanation why shared activities are very useful.
+This is a brief description and explanation on why shared activities are so useful.

-In the Summer '12 release, Salesforce introduced a new concept that tries to do away with this limitation.
-It's known as "Shared Activities" or "Multiple Contacts on an Activity".
+In the Summer '12 release, Salesforce introduced a new update that tries to do away with this limitation.
+It is called "Shared Activities" or "Multiple Contacts on an Activity".
 Note how the lookup search modal has changed.
 It allows you to search and select multiple contacts.
 Once you have them selected, the field Name will display one of the contacts name and then +3 if you have selected 4 contacts in total.
 You will now find the event on the activity history of all contacts you have selected, so your customer records are complete.

 The same applies for Tasks (and Emails): multiple contacts can be selected and the task will be found on each of these contact's activity history.

 - You can only select up to 50 contacts.